Psychological Sciences Faculty

 Degree: Ph.D. from University of Illinois at Urbana-Champaign, 2011

 How can we improve the well-being of societies, organizations, and individuals?
 This question is of increasing concern to academics from many fields and policy makers.
-As an applied psychologist, I seek to delineate the social, economic, and political determinants of subjective well-being at both the micro- and macro-level with an eye toward public policy.
+As an applied psychologist, I seek to delineate the social, economic, and political determinants of well-being at both the micro- and macro-level with an eye toward public policy.
 Much of my research is currently based on psychological theories that I am seeking to integrate with other fields such as business, economics, and sociology.
+My research on well-being has appeared in journals such as Journal of Personality and Social Psychology, Psychological Science, Journal of Happiness Studies, Social Indicators Research, and Journal of Vocational Behavior.

 My research has been featured in various media outlets such as Wall Street Journal, APA Monitor on Psychology, Scientific American Mind, Psychology Today, MSNBC.
-A sample of my recent publications is shown below.
+A sample of my funded grants and representative publications is shown below.

 Please see Google Scholar for complete list.

-My research team consists of my graduate students Lauren Kuykendall and Vincent Ng (incoming), collaborators at Purdue, and other universities.
-Lauren and I currently are undertaking multiple writing and research projects on well-being.
+My research team consists of my graduate students Lauren Kuykendall and Vincent Ng, collaborators at Purdue, and other universities.
+Lauren, Vincent, and I currently are undertaking multiple writing and research projects on well-being.
 Feel free to contact me if you are interested in collaborating on research projects.